Shikha, Nepal

 Shikha is a village development committee in Myagdi District in the Dhaulagiri Zone of western-central Nepal.
 At the time of the 1991 Nepal census it had a population of 5862 people living in 1350 individual households.

-The VDC includes the village of Ghorepani, a popular stop for trekkers on the Annapurna Circuit trek, and the Poon Hill viewpoint.
+The VDC includes the village of Ghorepani, a popular stop for trekkers on the Annapurna Circuit trek, and the Pun Hill (Poon Hill) viewpoint.